Last Updated on June 11, 2021 by James Ewen

 This mistake means that you will eliminate audiences that don’t fit into your filter but still carry purchase potential.
 As well as this, you will lose the opportunity to gain quantifiable metrics and insights into specific audience segments.

 Make sure you think carefully about how to segment your audience.
-One or two filters work best, depending on the size of your total audience, of course.
+One or two filters work best, depending on the size of your total audience and total addressable market, of course.
 The sweet point between segmentation and scale is extremely valuable if you can find it, so be sure to experiment extensively!

 Not up to date

 Predominantly in the world of marketing and advertising, a common mistake is that marketers identify key audience segments that work for their business.
 But they fail to update these as the needs and products change over time.

 Always stay on top of your strategy and constant update and tinker with new methods of segmentation.